 The rest area survey cards were made available in May 2005.
 The increase in the number of returned cards corresponds with the seasonal increase in visitors to the rest areas.
-A total of 9,774 cards were returned in fiscal year 2008 compared to 8,178 in fiscal year 2007 and 8,054 in 2006.
-In the fourth quarter of fiscal year 2008, 1,918 cards were returned.
-This is lower than the number of returned surveys in the fourth quarter of fiscal year 2007.
+A total of 8,054 cards were returned in fiscal year 2006 compared to 8,178 in fiscal year 2007.
+In the third quarter of fiscal year 2008, 1,195 cards were returned.
+This is larger than the number of returned surveys in the third quarter of fiscal year 2007.

-- Fourth Quarter fiscal year 2007, 2,776 surveys received - First Quarter fiscal year 2008, 4,653 surveys received - Second Quarter fiscal year 2008, 1,945 surveys received - Third Quarter fiscal year 2008, 1,195 surveys received - Fourth Quarter fiscal year 2008, 1,981 surveys received
+- Third Quarter fiscal year 2007, 788 surveys received - Fourth Quarter fiscal year 2007, 2,776 surveys received - First Quarter fiscal year 2008, 4,653 surveys received - Second Quarter fiscal year 2008, 1,945 surveys received - Third Quarter fiscal year 2008, 1,195 surveys received

 Customer satisfaction for the three attributes is slightly higher in cleanliness and safety and lower in convenience when compared to the previous quarter but not by a significant amount.
-The "not clean" comments were from isolated sites rather than one location.
+The "not clean" comments were from several isolated sites rather than one location.
 MoDOT implements actions to improve the cleanliness at rest areas with lower satisfaction ratings by direct contact with the contractor.
 Cards were returned from 49 states, Canada, Ireland, the United Kingdom, Switzerland, Mongolia, China and Spain.

-MoDOT is doing extremely well at meeting the customers' expectations for convenient, clean and safe facilities; largely in part to these inspections conducted a minimum of two times per month.
-The inspection scores increased from 95.3 to 95.8 percent for the fourth quarter of fiscal year 2008, higher than the same time period of fiscal year 2007.
+MoDOT is doing extremely well at meeting the customers' expectations for convenient, clean and safe facilities, largely in part to these inspections conducted a minimum of two times per month.
+The inspection scores decreased from 95.5 to 95.3 percent for the third quarter of fiscal year 2008, slightly higher than the same time period of fiscal year 2007.
 MoDOT takes care of maintenance concerns in a timely manner to keep the rest areas open for use.